WayfireWM/pywayfire/README.md

-Waypy serves as a python library, offering bindings specifically designed to interact with the wayfire compositor.

-# install
+ Welcome to the future of interaction with the Wayfire compositor.
+This is a Python module meticulously crafted to streamline control and enhance interaction with the Wayfire compositor through Inter-Process Communication (IPC)

+## Quickstart

+### Installation
 ```
 pip install wayfire